Editor’s Update: Mar 2020

 Did you roll your eyes when you read the word “push-ups”?
 I know, I hate push-ups, too; there is just something so… “drop and give me twenty!”… about them.
 Nevertheless, these are NOT normal push-ups.

 Exercise Alternate/Too Difficult: Feel free to bend your knees to the ground and lean on them (instead of your toes) while completing this exercise.
 Just hold a tight, straight line from your shoulders, through your waist, to your knees, as much as possible.

 Workout Move #2: Medicine Ball Mountain Climbers (60 seconds non-stop)

-Exercise Alternate/Too Easy: If you want even more of a challenge, try bending your elbows slightly, lowering yourself into a low plank on the medicine ball while continuing to jump from leg to leg.
+Exercise Alternate/Too Easy: If you want even more of a challenge, try bending your elbows slightly, positioning yourself into a low plank on the medicine ball while continuing to jump from leg to leg.